iridiumui/docs/src/docs/helpers/click-outside/README.md

 ## Use cases
 #### Slide Out Navs
 Click Outside can be useful when a navigation slides out on top of the page content when it's opened.
-In this case it can be used to trigger a close action for the navigation.
+In this case, it can be used to trigger a close action for the navigation.
 This can be useful both on desktop and mobile.

 #### Modals
 Modals often have several triggers that can close it.
-One of them is to click outside the modal.
+One of them is to click outside of the modal.
 Click Outside can be used to trigger a close action in that case.

 ## Examples